rocky1207/law-office/README.md

-This is HTML and SASS website
+This is some html, sass, JS, PHP, and css website